- Ishan Wijewardana

 By that point however, treatment is more expensive, more complicated, and way more stressful.
 Wouldnāt it be better to catch health issues before they become a crisis?

-But letās say you do care and you want a preventative check-up
+But letās say you do care about your health and you want a preventative check-up:

-The majority in the Big Middle would rather ignore it or wait until you get really unwell.
+The majority in the Big Middle would rather ignore it or wait until they get really unwell.

 š” The Solution